Prospective Thesis Applicants

 Preparing for the 398 Seminar

 Third-year history majors with a GPA of 3.5 or higher and support from a faculty advisor may apply for admission to the History 398 seminar.
-Applications are due by 4:00 PM on the third Friday of spring quarter for students who intend to take the senior thesis seminar in the next academic year.
-A letter of recommendation from your advisor must accompany your proposal or be submitted directly by your advisor at the same time as your proposal.
+Applications are due Monday, April 15, 2024, by 9:00 am for students who intend to take the senior thesis seminar in the next academic year.
+A letter of recommendation from your advisor will be needed to supplement your application.

 Students considering an application should begin preparations early, first by completing History 393 and History 395 by the end of their third-year and second by discussing their proposed research with prospective faculty advisers well in advance of the application deadline.
 Generally, students are best served by approaching faculty they have studied with in the past who work in their research field.